 The National Resident Matching Program (NRMP) will conduct a matching program for Fellowship positions in Pulmonary Disease and Critical Care Medicine in the fall.
 In order to participate in this program, you must submit your "Resident Agreement Form" to:

 (Medical Specialties Matching Program)

 2501 M Street, NW, Suite 1

 Telephone: (202) 828-0566

 Interviews are required for match list ranking.
 Once the application, personal statement, and letters of recommendation are on file, you may be invited for an interview.
-For the 2021 season, ALL INTERVIEWS WILL BE HELD VIRTUALLY in accordance with recommendations by the APCCMPD and AAIM.
-Interviews are conducted on specific dates during the interview season, for applicants who cannot make one of these dates, individual interview days will be arranged whenever possible.
+For the 2022 season, ALL INTERVIEWS WILL BE HELD VIRTUALLY in accordance with recommendations by the APCCMPD and AAIM.
+Interviews are conducted on selected Thursdays during the interview season; for applicants who cannot make one of these dates, individual interview days will be arranged whenever possible.

 The interview days begin at 7:30 AM and last until 3:00 PM MST.
 The day consists of attendance at our divisional pulmonary grand rounds conference, an introduction to the division and fellowship presentation with the division leadership, 2 panel interviews, 2 individual interviews with division faculty, and a Q&A session with current fellows.
 Additional interviews can be arranged for interested applicants.
 In addition, we strongly encourage you to engage in our virtual fellow forums the evening before your interview, where you will have a chance to meet current fellows and ask questions in an informal setting.
 For those applicants who wish to meet and/or interview with specific faculty members, we strongly encourage early requests and all efforts will be made to accommodate such requests.

 Interview days will be scheduled on selected Thursdays in September and October.